 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

 It's that time of year, the holiday season is here and it's time to do Christmas baking!
 One of my new favorite recipes is this crockpot Christmas candy.
 Made with simple ingredients, it comes together quickly and requires very little effort.
-And the best part, is it makes a big batch - about 70 servings!
+And the best part?
+It makes a big batch of about 70 servings!

-Make this easy candy recipe and serve it at your next holiday party!
-Everyone will love it!
+Serve this easy candy recipe at your next holiday party; everyone will love it!
+If you enjoy this, you'll also like my easy Peanut Butter Blossoms!

 Jump to:

-- This is the easiest Christmas candy you will make.
+- Easiest Candy Ever: This is the simplest Christmas candy you will make this year.

-- This recipe makes a HUGE batch of candy, perfect for serving on holiday cookie trays or giving away as Christmas gifts.
+- Perfect for Gifting: This recipe makes a HUGE batch, perfect for holiday cookie trays or Christmas gifts.

-- It can be made ahead of time and keeps well in the freezer.
+- Make Ahead: It can be made in advance and keeps perfectly in the freezer.

 - Salted peanuts.
-A bag of salted peanuts is all you need.
+One bag of salted peanuts is all you need.

 - Chocolate chips.
 I used semi-sweet chocolate chips.
-You could also use dark chocolate, milk chocolate chips, white chocolate, butterscotch, or peanut butter chips.
+You could also use dark chocolate chips, milk chocolate chips, white chocolate chips, butterscotch chips, or peanut butter chips.
 You could even use white almond bark.

 - Chocolate bars.
-I used Lindt Swiss Chocolate Hazelnut Chocolate Bars for the best flavor.
-However, feel free to experiment with different chocolate bars if you like.
+I used Lindt Swiss Chocolate Hazelnut Chocolate Bars for the best flavor, but you can experiment with your favorites!

-See the printable recipe card below for a complete list of ingredients and quantities.
+(See the printable recipe card below for the full list of quantities and detailed instructions!)

-Add peanut butter, chocolate chips, peanut butter, and broken-up chocolate bars to your crockpot.
+The Melt: Add the peanut butter, chocolate chips, and broken-up chocolate bars to your crockpot.
 Turn the heat to low and set the timer for one hour.
-Stir halfway through and again at the one-hour mark.
-The chocolate and peanut butter should be melted together.

-Place mini cupcake liners in small muffin tins or on a baking sheet.
-Spoon mixture into the muffin tins.
-(I prefer using a cookie scoop to make it easier).
-You can also place parchment paper or wax paper on a large cookie sheet and drop spoonful of candy clusters onto it.
-Decorate with Christmas sprinkles, toffee bits, or coarse sea salt, and place in the refrigerator or freezer until set.
+The Muffin Tin Method: Place mini cupcake liners in small muffin tins (this is my favorite way to make Christmas crack in a muffin tin).
+Spoon the mixture into the liners.
+I prefer using a cookie scoop to make this easier.
+TIP: You can also place parchment paper or wax paper on a large cookie sheet and drop spoonful of candy clusters onto it.

 Variations

-- Melt the chocolate mixture in your microwave in a microwave-safe bowl, in a saucepan on your stove over low heat, or in a double boiler.
+- Stove Top: Melt the mixture in a microwave-safe bowl, a saucepan over low heat, or a double boiler.

-- Stir in different nuts or Rice Krispies cereal to the mixture.
+- Add-ins: Stir in different nuts or Rice Krispies cereal for extra crunch.

 Recipe FAQs

-While it is not necessary to use liners, they keep the candies together more and give them a more finished look.
+While not strictly necessary, liners keep the candies together and give them a finished, professional look for gifting.

-It takes about 2 hours for the candies to set in the refrigerator.
-To speed the time up, place them in the freezer, where they will be set in about 30-45 minutes.
+It takes about 2 hours in the refrigerator.
+To speed it up, place them in the freezer for 30-45 minutes.

 If you like this Crockpot Christmas Crack recipe, please take a moment to rate the recipe 🌟🌟🌟🌟🌟 and leave a comment below with your thoughts!